Neonatology on the Web

 L’ancienne Maternité, south facade, ca. 1909.
 The new Maternité is in front, behind lies the botanical garden.
 Photograph by Paul Delaunay and published by J. Rousset.
 Source: Wellcome Library, London. used by Permission.

 The Maternité de Paris, Port-Royal was the “lying-in” hospital for the poor women of Paris.
 The Port Royal abbey (Cistercian order, 1625) close to the Luxembourg Gardens, was transformed into a prison during the French Revolution (also called Prison de La Bourbe and Port-Libre).
 The Paris School of Midwives moved in 1794 from the Hotel Dieu (where it had been since 1610) to Port Royal.
 In 1814, the prison was converted into a maternity hospital, and was fully completed in 1818.
-In 1900, the Maternité had 283 beds for women in childbirth and 160 cradles.
 The cloister, chapel and the oratory where the Jesuits and Jansenists debated survive from the old abbey.
 Le Pautre built the chapel in 1646-1653.

 “It is impossible to describe the genesis of advanced newborn care without talking about the convent of Port Royal, a maternity and midwife school.
 At the end of the 19th century, new concepts of maternal and neonatal care emerged from the facility.
 Medical knowledge spread rapidly across Europe, and allowed the diffusion of new technology.
 Medicine entered a scientific era, which ultimately gave new directions to perinatal health care.